-If the job description and person specification are not appropriately drafted the role must not be advertised.

-A detailed timetable for the recruitment process, including the placing of the advertisement and details of the personnel to be involved in the process should be drawn up and approved by the relevant Head (for teaching staff positions) or the Bursar (for non-teaching staff positions) before the role is advertised.
+Prior to the commencement of any recruitment exercise a job description and person specification should be prepared for the vacant role.
+This will confirm that there is a genuine need for recruitment, and will assist the School in ensuring that the most appropriate candidate is recruited for the role.
+A detailed timetable for the recruitment process, including the placing of the advertisement and details of the personnel to be involved in the process should be drawn up and approved by the relevant Head (for teaching staff positions) or the Bursar (for non-teaching staff positions) before the vacancy is advertised.
 This applies to internal as well as external advertisements.

-The Head (for teaching positions) and the Bursar (for non-teaching positions) are responsible for all roles that are advertised at the School.
+The Head (for teaching positions) and the Bursar (for non-teaching positions) are responsible for all advertised vacancies at the School.